ibrahimFN/k/README.md

-Fortnite Lobby Bot Made By OS20 dusty28
+Fortnite Lobby Bot Made By TakashiBTW
 # fortnitepy-bot
 A fortnite XMPP bot coded in Python with party capabilites.